-- Choose less-harmful for natural products.
+- Choose less-harmful natural products

-- Ask yourself where all these products come from and how they were produced.
+- Ask yourself where all these products come from and how they were produced

 The fashion industry has created a consumer continually craving for a new piece of clothing, leading to higher demand and, consequently, higher production, which requires more factories, chemicals, and new artificial fabrics that involve harmful chemical substances.
 Fashion trends change exceptionally quickly.
-If we try to follow them, we end up accumulating a mass of clothes which become useless.
+If we try to follow them, we end up accumulating a mass of clothing which become useless.
 Why do you have to support this industry if it is to the detriment of nature and yourself?

-#2 Use less plastic.
+#2 Use less plastic

-#3 When it comes to yachting, many yacht builders are trying to become more eco-friendly.
+#3 When it comes to yachting, many yacht builders are trying to become more eco-friendly

 When you choose your yacht or upgrade it, think of installing